 I wouldn’t have thought purple and copper would be a match but I didn’t think gray and metallic copper would either and look how that turned out!
 (Sewing Cabinet Makeover)

 The pumpkin centerpiece needed a good cleaning.
 I removed the thick glass/plastic pumpkin pieces and used Simple Green to remove all of the dust and then a screwdriver to remove the wax candle drips.
 Those wax drippings are easier to get off if it's cold but I didn't stick this piece in the freezer.
-Next up was spray painting with my fav Rustoleum Metallic Copper Spray Paint (find on Amazon here, affiliate link disclosure).
+Next up was spray painting with my favorite Rust-Oleum Metallic Copper Spray Paint (find on Amazon here)

 The faux leaf branches I used on the wreath for Mom’s nursing home room a couple of years ago were a match made in Heaven for the copper paint.
 I cut the stems apart and hot glued them to the centerpiece, just willy-nilly.
 When re-doing home decor don't try to make everything symmetrical and matchy-matchy or you will pull your hair out.
 Perfectly imperfect looks better every time.
 That’s how I roll.
 Seriously, you just have to go by trial and error until it looks good.
-Put the stems or flowers in place then hot glue them down.

 I went home and found the plastic spider rings in my junk stash.
 I think I used them in a prior project or two and the girls wear them around.
 I find these plastic spiders on the workshop floor everywhere.

 It all came together nicely.
 What do you guys think?
 As I’m writing this post it’s dark and gloomy and raining like the dickens.
 I moved the centerpiece to the dining room table and turned the tealights on.
 Sorry, no photo of that.
 Trust me, it looks great in the almost dark.
 The centerpiece will probably show up in various places over the next couple of weeks.
-I just moved it to the coffee table and it would fit nicely on the mantel.
+I just moved it to the coffee table and it would fit nicely on the fireplace mantel.

 This project first appeared on Petticoat Junktion in 2017.
 Time sure does fly.
 Thanks for always being here and have a great day.
+Kathy